Why Chlorine In Swimming Pools Can Increase Acne

 Important knowledge – why common vegetable oils are pure evil for acne

 As for acne?
-There’s too many DBPs to analyse them all, but CNCI is linked to chronic inflammation, the single biggest cause of acne.
-HAAs also cause inflammation, and THMs may deplete the all-important antioxidant glutathione.
+There’s too many DBPs to analyse them all, but CNCI and HAAs are linked to chronic inflammation, while THMs may deplete the all-important antioxidant glutathione.

 Interestingly, because these DBPs are formed solely from chlorine reacting with organic matter, every swimming pool on Earth could have a unique profile of them.
 One pool may have excessive CDCD, another could be full of THMs.
-This could explain why some people notice dryness and acne from chlorinated pools, whereas others notice nothing.
+This could explain why some people notice more irritated acne from chlorinated pools, whereas others notice nothing.

 The strategy

 Number one is obvious – if you live by the coast, swim in the sea instead.
-As long as the water isn’t polluted (or full of sharks), it could benefit your skin as salt water contains many natural minerals.
-Some people are salt water sensitive, which manifests as burning and irritation, but this is uncommon.
+As long as the water isn’t polluted (or full of sharks), it could benefit your skin, as salt water contains many natural minerals.

-Local lakes are another option, if you live rurally, and especially a pristine alpine lake free from pollution and full of minerals.
+Local lakes are another option, if you live rurally (unless it contains brain-eating amoeba), and especially a pristine alpine lake free from pollution.
 If you live near the Dead Sea of the Middle East, then you have goldmine sitting on your doorstep.
-The Dead Sea is extremely rich in minerals and people suffering from skin problems flock from all over the world to bathe in its waters.
+The Dead Sea is so rich in minerals that clear skin maniacs flock from all over the world to bathe in its waters.

 Secondly, you should get your iodine levels in check.
 Why?
 There are 4 natural halides in this world; chlorine, fluoride, bromine, and iodine, the only one which is an essential nutrient (needed for thyroid function).

-The other three are toxic, but sadly, they’re also lighter than iodine, and easily displace it in the cells.
-They’re absorbed just as easily as iodine too.
+The other three are toxic, but they’re also lighter than iodine, and easily displace it in the cells.
 If your iodine levels are low, then chlorine absorption is far greater, because it mistakes the halide structure for iodine.

 Vitamin D – the greatest nutrient for a bright and glowing skin tone